projf/projf-explore/ROADMAP.md

 * `oe` - output enable
 * `we` - write enable

-And following parameter names:
+And the following parameter names:

 * `ADDRW` - address width
 * `CORDW` - coordinate width
 * `DATAW` - data width
 * `DEPTH` - number of elements

-_Other names may be added to these lists._
+_Other names may be added to these lists during 2021._

 ## Future